Jess Bedard, Director of Program Planning and Performance

 Lisa strives to support the impactful work of local centers’ prevention efforts by ensuring preventionists can access tools, resources, and partnerships that deepen and connect their work in communities.
 Her role seeks to address primary prevention in the communities in which we all live, play, and work to allow for the most sustained social change.
 When Lisa isn’t thinking about fundamentally shifting social norms, she’s attempting to read as cats or a dog are competing for lap space or she’s adventuring and eating her way across our beautiful state with her partner.

-Kristin Shumway, Finance Coordinator
+Kristin Wollenberg, Finance Coordinator

 Elizabeth Ward Saxl, Executive Director